6 waterfalls you can paddle over

 Get ready for the ride of your life over New River’s Fall Branch, just upstream from Sandstone Falls.

-Even with the 2 10-foot drops along this 1.5-mile run, the speed here is outstanding.
+Even with the two 10-foot drops along this 1.5-mile run, the speed here is outstanding.
 The complete lack of eddies makes the run incredibly challenging, even for more experienced paddlers.
 Rapids range from Class II to Class IV, and on very rare occasions, after mass amounts of rain, the upper part of the run features a couple extra waterfalls to paddle.

 6. Hominy Falls, Hominy Creek